 9 MIN READ

-The yearly tax bill is the #1 expense that most business owners are caught off guard and are unprepared to pay.
+The yearly tax bill is the #1 expense that catches most business owners off guard when it comes to Preparing for Taxes.
 When tax day rolls around every year, you hear from your accountant that you owe taxes, and the immediate reaction is, “how is that possible?
 I never seem to make any money; how can I possibly owe the government money?”

 “With Profit First you don’t have to worry about not being prepared for Uncle Sam anymore.”

 But why isn’t your business paying the income taxes?

 Irrespective of your business structure, your business can proactively manage the income taxes it incurs.
 While sending a check directly to the IRS from your business checking account may not be an option, you can proactively set funds aside throughout the year.
 Then, when tax time arrives, you can take a distribution for yourself to settle your tax bill with the IRS.
 This tax account allows you to either pay the IRS for the taxes due with the tax return or reimburse yourself for any income taxes deducted throughout the year from your paycheck.
 In both scenarios, you are effectively preventing any unexpected tax bill surprises at the end of the year.